bmdconf/bmdconf/content/pages/about.rst

 with a single track of presentations and extensive time scheduled for interaction, and the forming and sharing of ideas.

-**BMD 2022 has been postponed to the fall of 2023.
-The conference will be held in Delft, Netherlands with Jason K. Moore <j.k.moore@tudelft.nl> as the lead organizer.**
+**BMD 2022 has been postponed to October 18-20, 2023.
+The conference will be held in Delft, The Netherlands with Jason K. Moore <j.k.moore@tudelft.nl> as the organizer.
+See http://2023.bmdconf.org for more information.**

 A scientific committee is selected for each conference.
 Past scientific committee members are: